dustingetz/dustingetz.github.io/pages/Apex strategy framework for startup work alignment.md

 	- Bi-weekly coaching meetings
 	- Start each session with:
 		- What is the company apex strategy?
-		- What is the GTM plan that achieves the mission?
+		- What is the GTM plan?
 		- Map that down into functional area milestones?
 		- How do you know if it's working?
 			- What have you learned about the plan's viability at the level of GTM strategy?